Climate activists target German lignite mine | DW | 30.08.2020

 A dozen members of the movement Extinction Rebellion encroached Sunday into the mine grounds and clambered onto a giant excavator, police said.

-Scuffles ensured with RWE security personnel, with both sides reportedly blaming the other for the escalation.
+Scuffles ensued with RWE security personnel, with both sides reportedly blaming the other for the escalation.
 Police ended up noting personal details of protesters who had reach the digger.

 Organizers of Sunday's overall protest put their turnout at 3,000, but Aachen police said some 1,000 people attended the event.